jnozzi/cocoadev.com/SiteContent/General/SQLLite.markdown

-A common misspelling of [[SQLite]].
+A common misspelling of General/SQLite.

-''This page should probably remain to redirect any future misspellings.''
+*This page should probably remain to redirect any future misspellings.*